 - Allows for a wide range of issues to be considered

 - Is more likely to preserve goodwill or at least not escalate the conflict, which is especially important in situations where there is a continuing relationship

 The Bottom Line

 Alternative dispute resolution offers a more simplistic and pragmatic approach to fund recovery.
 It offers many benefits compared with traditional methods concerning dispute resolution.
 If you feel you have a case to recover funds unjustly charged to your account, contact MyChargeBack today for a free fund recovery consultation.
-We’re an American company with a global reach.
-Working opposite over 700 banks, we have helped clients on every continent recover millions of dollars in funds that they thought were lost for good.
+We’re an American financial services firm with a global reach.
+Working opposite over 800 banks, we have helped clients on every continent recover millions of dollars in funds that they thought were lost for good.